MG Software.

 FeaturePayloadStrapi

-TypeScriptTypeScript-native — full type safety from config to APITypeScript support added, but originally JavaScript
+TypeScriptTypeScript-native with full type safety from config to API response and type inferenceTypeScript support added in v5, but originally JavaScript with less comprehensive type coverage

-Next.js integrationRuns within Next.js — CMS and frontend in one applicationSeparate service — communicates via REST/GraphQL with Next.js
+Next.js integrationRuns within Next.js as plugin: CMS and frontend in one application, Local API without HTTPSeparate service communicating via REST/GraphQL with Next.js, requires separate deployment process

 What is the verdict on Payload vs Strapi?

-Payload and Strapi represent two generations of open-source headless CMS.
-Strapi is the established platform with the largest community, most extensive plugin ecosystem, and a proven track record.
-Payload is the modern challenger that is TypeScript-native and offers a unique integration with Next.js.
-For TypeScript teams working with Next.js, Payload offers an objectively superior developer experience with full type safety.
-For teams valuing community support and plugin availability, Strapi remains the safer choice.
+Payload and Strapi represent two generations of open-source headless CMS with fundamentally different design philosophies.
+Strapi is the established platform with the largest community (65K+ GitHub stars), the most extensive plugin ecosystem and a proven track record across thousands of production environments.
+Payload is the modern challenger that is TypeScript-native and offers a unique integration with Next.js that no other CMS can match.
+For TypeScript teams working with Next.js, Payload offers an objectively superior developer experience with full type safety and the advantage of a single deployment.
+For teams valuing community support, plugin availability and an accessible admin interface for non-technical users, Strapi remains the safer and more proven choice.

 Which option does MG Software recommend?

-At MG Software, we follow Payload with great interest and see it as the future of open-source CMS for Next.js projects.
-The TypeScript-native approach and direct Next.js integration align perfectly with our stack of Next.js, Vercel, and Supabase.
-For new projects, we increasingly recommend Payload, especially for development teams.
-Strapi remains our recommendation for projects with non-technical content managers who appreciate the user-friendly admin interface and where the broader plugin ecosystem matters.
+At MG Software, we follow Payload with great interest and consider it the future of open-source CMS for Next.js projects.
+The TypeScript-native approach and direct Next.js integration align perfectly with our stack of Next.js on Vercel and Supabase as the database layer.
+For new projects, we increasingly recommend Payload, especially when the development team has experience with TypeScript and prefers code-first configuration.
+Strapi remains our recommendation for projects with non-technical content managers who appreciate the user-friendly admin interface and Content-Type Builder, where the broader plugin ecosystem matters, or where MySQL/MariaDB database support is required.

 Further reading